-During the interview with the CIU Supervisor, he confirmed that if allegations appear to be criminal they would be referred for prosecution.
-He also mentioned that there have not been any allegations of sexual abuse in the past three years that appeared to be criminal.
+During the interview with the CIU Supervisor, she confirmed that if allegations appear to be criminal they would be referred for prosecution.
+There was one substantiated contract staff on inmate sexual abuse allegation in the past 12 months.
+The abuser was not referred for prosecution.

-115. 71(i) GEO policy 5.1.2-E, section III.B.2.j states, "GEO shall retain all written reports referenced this section for as long as the alleged abuser is incarcerated or employed by the agency, plus five years; however, for any circumstance, files shall be retained no less than ten years.

-During the interview with the Investigator, he confirmed the facility follows the required record retention for investigative files.
+115. 71 (i): GEO policy 5.1.2-E, section III.B.2.j states, "GEO shall retain all written reports referenced this section for as long as the alleged abuser is incarcerated or employed by the agency, plus five years; however, for any circumstance, files shall be retained no less than ten years.
+During the interview with the PCM, he confirmed the facility follows the required record retention for investigative files.
 CIU maintains the original files.

-115. 71(j) GEO policy 5.1.2-E, section III.B.1.i states, "The departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation."
+115. 71(j): GEO policy 5.1.2-E, section III.B.1.i states, "The departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation."

-During interviews with the Investigator and CIU Supervisor, they responded the investigations would continue.
+During interviews with the Facility Administrator and CIU Supervisor, they responded the investigations would continue.

-115. 71(I) GEO policy 5.1.2-E, section III.B.1.f states, "When outside agency investigates sexual abuse the facility shall cooperate with outside investigators and shall endeavor to remain informed about the progress of the investigation."
+115. 71 (I): GEO policy 5.1.2-E, section III.B.1.f states, "When outside agency investigates sexual abuse the facility shall cooperate with outside investigators and shall endeavor to remain informed about the progress of the investigation."